OffBroadway/flippydrive/_sources/wifi.rst.txt

 The FlippyDrive has onboard Wi-Fi for management, updates, and experimental support for loading games live.
 All of this is accomplished with the FlippyDrive application.

+Take a look at the :doc:`configuration file<configuration>` entries, :doc:`server<server>`, and/or :doc:`desktop app<desktop>` required to use wifi.

-.. todo:: This application and Wi-Fi configuration is still in internal testing.
+.. todo:: The desktop application is still in internal testing.
 Coming Soon.

 Gameplay Network Requirements
 `````````````````````````````